-Do I have hemorrhoids or anogenital warts?
+"Do I have hemorrhoids or anogenital warts? "

 For a month or two, I have noticed a group of small bumps/growths around my anus.
 These bumps range from extremely small, to the largest being the size of a pea if not a little smaller.
 My other symptoms have included pain and discomfort, anal bleeding, burning & itching, which is why I believe I may have hemorrhoids.
 What I'm confused about is the number of bumps?
 I would guess there is about 10-15, can a person have that many hemorrhoids at once?
 Please give me any helpful information.

 They do tend to burn or itch, and they can also bleed, especially during a bowel movement.
 They tend not to be as numerous as what you are describing, but they can be irregular in shape, which could explain the number of "bumps" you have detected.
 Anogenital warts, on the other hand, are less likely to burn, itch, or bleed.
 On the other hand, they do tend to be more numerous and more "bumpy" than hemorrhoids.
 It is usually really easy to tell the difference between the two condition with a physical exam.
 Your doctor should be able to take a quick look and let you know for certain.
 Once they diagnosis is established, they can also discuss possible treatment options, which could include anti-hemorrhoid creams and treatment for constipation, in the case of hemorrhoids, or potentially removal, in the case of warts.
 Make an appointment today!

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.